Quick Links

 Below are the contact details of our SENCo and SEND Governor.

-Special Educational Needs Co-ordinator (SENCO): Mrs Diane Johnson
+Special Educational Needs Co-ordinator (SENCO): Mr Matthew Johnson

 Nominated Special Educational Needs Governor: Mrs Donna McNaughton